Analyzing the Availability of E-Mail Addresses for PyPI Libraries

 \textbf{Construct validity:} A minor threat arises from the assumption that the presence of an e-mail address implies that the maintainer is reachable.
-To reduce this risk, we only include addresses verified as deliverable using the \texttt{validate\_email} function of the \texttt{email\_validator}\textsuperscript{\ref{email_validator_lib}} package.
-Another issue concerns dependency resolution: version information was ignored, and only the latest version of each dependency was considered.
-While this simplification may not fully reflect the ecosystem’s dynamics, we expect any resulting effect on PageRank scores to be negligible.
+To reduce this risk, we only include addresses verified as deliverable using the \texttt{validate\_email} function of the \texttt{email\_validator} package~\cite{email_validator_pypi}.
+Complementary evidence from a large-scale survey study targeting 50,000 e-mail addresses on PyPI shows that only about 11\% of contacted addresses were undeliverable, suggesting that the majority of e-mail addresses are indeed reachable in practice~\cite{tsakpinis2026authors}.
+However, deliverability does not guarantee that maintainers actively monitor or respond to these addresses.
+To further assess this concern, we conducted an additional analysis of the top 0.1\% most important libraries ranked by PageRank.
+The results show that the vast majority of e-mails are associated with established domains (e.g., \texttt{gmail.com} or other organization-specific domains), while only a negligible fraction corresponds to \texttt{noreply} addresses (0\% on GitHub and 0.7\% on PyPI), which typically indicate addresses not intended for direct communication.
+This suggests that most provided e-mails are intended for actual communication, partially mitigating this threat.
+Taken together, the verification of deliverability and the prevalence of established e-mail providers, along with complementary evidence from prior survey-based work, offer supporting evidence that e-mail availability constitutes a reasonable, though imperfect, proxy for maintainer reachability.
+Another threat concerns dependency resolution: version information was ignored, and only the latest version of each dependency was considered.
+While this simplification may not fully reflect the ecosystem’s dynamics, we expect effects on the PageRank scores to be negligible.